 From experience, we know that things can and do change without warning.
 Life is unpredictable.

-Aside from a worldwide health crisis, baby boomers and retirees face economic instability of unprecedented proportions.
+Post-pandemic, baby boomers and retirees face economic instability of unprecedented proportions.

 The economy is in shambles and many wonder if they should go forth with their retirement plans.